atcol/docker-registry-ui/README.md

 	docker run -p 8080:8080 -v /some/data/dir:/var/lib/h2 atcol/docker-registry-web

-and the registry configurations and other data will be stored on the host machine, which survives container restarts etc.
+and the registry configurations and other data will be stored on the host machine, which survives container restarts.

+You could also use the data-container pattern using `--volumes-from`:

+	docker run -v /var/lib/h2 --name="registry_web_data" ubuntu

+	docker run -p 8080:8080 --volumes-from=registry_web_data atcol/docker-registry-web

+Now all data will be kept in the `registry_web_data` container.

 ## Building